stamp-labs/stamp/CI.md

 The first step is often to build as much confidence as possible, that what you plan to implement or change is actually the right thing.
 I see TDD as a tool to help with that.

 There are two aspects of testing something in general.
 A test ensures something works, but thinking about that test is also a great practice to refine the test subject itself.
 Open a new file and pretend your software already exists.
 Try to use it.
-How would you test it, if you had to?
+How would you make sure it works?
 What would that look like?
-This simple act can conjure up scenarios and edge cases you might have missed otherwise and that would then come up during the review process.
+This simple act can conjure up scenarios and edge cases you might have missed otherwise and that would then come up during implementation or even worse… the review process.

-If you do this exercise in a way that is actually executable, you get the added benefit of protection against regression, which is great for merging with confidence.
+If you do this exercise in a way that is executable, you get the added benefit of protection later on, against unintentionally changing the behavior of your software, which is great for merging with confidence.
+And behavior is what you care about.
+That’s why the practice of *Behavior Driven Design* is closely related to TDD and was largely motivated by the misinterpretation of that term.

 If you follow a clear structure and conventions and use terms that have been defined and understood by everyone, including management, and you focus more on behaviors than implementation details, it becomes a valuable tool for everyone involved.
-If you make it a habit, you get high test coverage “for free” which again increases confidence and reduces review burden.

-But all that doesn’t necessarily mean you need to learn an established testing library.
-As long as it can be executed and helps to build confidence that everything works as expected, good.
-If it doesn’t serve that purpose (anymore), consider deleting it, instead of wasting time on maintaining it.
-Because I actually think, even though being confident doesn’t mean nothing will ever go wrong, it just allows you mentally to move faster and not get blocked by your own doubt.
-And IF something goes wrong, you at least know you did a lot of things to prevent it and you don’t need to question yourself so much.
-Shit happens.
-Even with TDD.
-Just a little bit less, hopefully.
-Also, whenever something still goes wrong, despite all the carefulness, you’ll probably actually learn something very valuable about how to make your tests even more robust from now on.
+If you do follow TDD dogmatically, you will get 100% test coverage, at all times “for free”.
+Whatever that means, but it stops becoming “extra work”, when it stats to become an essential part of how you plan to build your software.
+BUT there are situations you can’t “plan” with a test.
+You need to prototype.
+It’s just not a contradiction.
+It’s complementary and sometimes one is more helpful than the other.
+Like I said, just open a new file and start to think a little bit more from the other end of the process.

+It doesn’t mean you need to master an established testing library.
+As long as what ever you do, helps you and everyone else in becoming more confident about making changes that work and are well aligned with the goals of the project, for me that counts!

 # Deployment